chris-koester-db/lakehouse_federation_bulk_ingest/README.md

 # Lakehouse Federation Ingestion

 > [!NOTE]
-> Repo has been moved to [https://github.com/databricks-solutions/lakefed-ingest](https://github.com/databricks-solutions/lakefed-ingest)
+> Repo has been moved to [https://github.com/databricks-solutions/lakefed-ingest](https://github.com/databricks-solutions/lakefed-ingest), and this one is no longer being maintained.

 Metadata-driven framework for ingesting data into Databricks using [Lakehouse Federation](https://docs.databricks.com/en/query-federation/index.html).
 Supports the following ingestion patterns:
 - **Full**: ingests entire table